 receipt stating the fault at the automated ticket machine.

 metronom Eisenbahngesellschaft mbH will then check the technical fault that you registered with us.
 If there is a demonstrable technical fault with the metronom automated ticket machine, you will receive a request for payment amounting to the normal price of a ticket.
-If it could be verified that there was no fault, you will receive a payment request for an ‘increased travel fare’.
+If it could be verified that there was no fault, you will receive a payment request for an ‘penalty fare’.

 Attention: a ticket machine that is no longer accepting bank notes does not count as faulty.

-Forgotten your subscription card or season ticket?
+Forgotten your personal season ticket or Semester ticket?

 Military service personnel with a valid authorisation pass in connection with a valid military ID card can travel for free on metronom trains in standard class for journeys between their place of residence and their place of work.
 However this does not apply to journeys that start and end within the transport associations.